lokanta/lokanta.github.io/_posts/2024-11-25-ai-government.md

 He creates businesses whose success on Earth enable him to colonize Mars.

 In taking over the government, he is doing the same thing.
-He doesn’t care about government efficiency, any more than he cares about public transport (hyperloop, Boring Company), or trucks (cybertruck), or renewable energy.
+He doesn’t care about government efficiency, any more than he cares about public transport (hyperloop, Boring Company), or trucks (cybertruck), or renewable energy (SolarCity), or electric cars (Tesla), or payment systems (Paypal).
 He does these things because they will help him colonize Mars.
-And AI is the magic key, the palantir, that lets him connect Trump’s gangsterism with technofascist control.
+And AI is the magic key, the palantir, that lets him connect Trump’s criminal cabal with technofascist control.

-The two towers will set AI to the task of looting the state, hollowing out the government until only the shell remains, while at the same time, increasing powers of police surveillance and citizen control.
+The two towers will set AI to the task of looting the state, hollowing out the government until only the shell remains, while at the same time, increasing powers of police surveillance and citizen control (that part is Peter Thiel’s job).
 They will retain only the essential functions of a state: lavishing money on the rich and pain on the poor and undeserving.
 AI will get rid of those who stand in the way, namely, government employees.

 This is where Musk the technofascist and Trump the sadist come together: they both love firing people.
 Trump’s fame came from his public display of cruelty—his catchword was “you’re fired!”
 And Musk sacked 80% of the staff at Twitter, driving it into the ground in the name of efficiency.